Tour Leader @ Venice Urban Adventures. Passionate traveller. Vegetarian foodie. Animal lover.

 If you really want to burn those calories though, dance the night away at Arsenale Quays.
 Explore the neighbourhood of Castello, grab dinner in Via Garibaldi, and then head over the scenic Arsenale, once home to the majestic Venetian fleet.

-Carnival only lasts a couple of weeks (ending on February 13 this year), but trust me, the program is packed with extraordinary events (that aren’t all touristy).
+Carnival only lasts a couple of weeks (ending on February 25 in 2020), but trust me, the program is packed with extraordinary events (that aren’t all touristy).
 The trick is to wander off the main path.
 Guaranteed, you will always find a small bacaro having a party or a quirky band playing in some square.
 So get in the spirit and have fun!

 Italians love their coffee but there are certain rules one must follow if you’re going to do Italian café culture the right way.
 This tour will make you a bonafide caffè expert, but more than that, it will also introduce you to the traditional pasticcerie of Venice.